Adityastwt12/To-do-list-V2/README.md

 <<<<<<< HEAD
 # To Do List App ReactJS V2

-To Do List App in ReactJS by WebStylePress.
+To Do List App in ReactJS by Aditya Dash.
 V2 refactored and improved.
 Functions for adding, editing, toggling and deleting were improved.

 ## How to Use